Asynchronous Decentralized SGD with Quantized and Local Updates: Preliminaries

-In this paper, we assume that the agents employ these samples to run a decentralized variant of SGD, described in detail in the next section.
-For this, we will assume that each agent $i$ has access to \emph{stochastic gradients} $\tg_i$ of the function $f$, which are functions such that

-Stochastic gradients can be computed by each agent by sampling i.i.d. the distribution $\mathcal{D}$, and computing the gradient of $f$ at $\theta$ with respect to that sample.
-(Our analysis can be extended to the case where each agent is sampling from its own partition of data, see Section \ref{sec:withoutsecondmoment} in the Appendix.)
-We will assume a the following conditions about the objective function (One of the extensions removes the second moment bound):
+Agents employ these samples to run a decentralized variant of SGD, described in detail in the next section.
+For this, we will assume that each agent $i$ has access to \emph{unbiased stochastic gradients} $\tg_i$ of the function $f_i$, which are functions such that $\E [\tg_i(x)] = \nabla f_i(x).$ Stochastic gradients can be computed by each agent by sampling i.i.d. the distribution $\mathcal{D}$, and computing the gradient of $f$ at $\theta$ with respect to that sample.
+Our analysis also extends to the case where each agent is sampling from its own partition of data.
+We assume the following conditions about the objective function, although not all our results require the second moment bound: